benok/premake-4.x/README.md

 * Generates groupproj/cbproj for RAD Studio.
 * Supports RAD Studio 10-12, XE-XE3, 2010.
    * XE4-XE8 are omitted now, but almost all difference is generated ProductVersion number.
-     * Most of codes are developped in 2012(XE3 era. please check "author date" with git log), I've just added 10 Settle ..
+     * Most of codes are developed in 2012(XE3 era. please check "author date" with git log), I've just added 10 Settle ..
 11 Alexandria support.
 * Supports Win32/Win64 architecture only.
 * If you choose WindowedApp, generates VCL application cbproj.
 * No vpath, Native support.